-Since NDARC's inception, more than 70 students have successfully completed a higher degree research (HDR) program at the Centre (PhD and Masters), with a success rate of over 90%.
+Since NDARC's inception, more than 80 students have successfully completed a higher degree research (HDR) program at the Centre (PhD and Masters), with a success rate of over 90%.

 A number of NDARC staff are available to supervise HDR candidates.
 Visit find a supervisor for a full list of potential supervisors.
 Visit HDR scholarship projects for a list of projects currently seeking students.

 If you have any questions or require further information about NDARC’s HDR program please email firstname.lastname@example.org.